We all know how divided our world feels today. Political polarization makes real conversation harder, and too often, people stop listening altogether.

 That’s why the Public Affairs Research Council of Louisiana and LSU’s Reilly Center for Media & Public Affairs are partnering on survey research and programming to understand and reduce political polarization in Louisiana, while promoting dialogue and civic thought.

-The nonpartisan Common Ground Project will explore what it means to communicate in polarized world and provide LSU students and Louisiana citizens with information and opportunities for engaging constructively across ideological lines and viewpoints.
+The nonpartisan Common Ground Project explores what it means to communicate in a polarized world and provide LSU students and Louisiana citizens with information and opportunities for engaging constructively across ideological lines and viewpoints.

 In recent years, Louisiana has seen increased ideological clustering, especially between urban and rural communities, alongside growing distrust in the media, government and even neighbors with different views.
 These trends have undermined the foundations of democratic problem-solving.